 Household Products That Contain PFAS

-Some of the most common household products where PFAS can be found include:
+Some of the most common household products where PFAS can be found include the following:

 - Cosmetics